 The Energy Regulatory Commission approved Resolution No. 22, Series of 2025, lowering the contestability threshold to 100 kW average monthly peak demand.
 The change opens retail competition to roughly 12,000+ medium-sized enterprises previously locked into their distribution utility's default rate.

 This is the single biggest structural shift in Philippine retail electricity since EPIRA.
-If your business is in the 100–499 kW band, you are about to become contestable for the first time.
+If your business is in the 100–499 kW band, you have now become contestable for the first time.
 The window for filing your Letter of Intent on or before January 30, 2026 has closed — but you can still switch on a 90-day rolling basis from June 26 onward.
 Don't wait for your neighbors to figure it out first.

 Meralco PowerGen's Terra Solar Philippines began generating its first 250 MW of solar capacity and energized the first tranche of its battery energy storage system, capable of discharging 450 MWh during off-peak hours and evening peaks.
 Once fully built out, the project will deliver 3.5 GW of solar and 4.5 GWh of BESS.